- About Us

 A – If an estate has debts but the estate representative does not publish the appropriate Notice to Creditors (according to the above-stated requirements), then the estate must legally remain open for at least one (1) year after the date of death.

 Do you need help dealing creditors in probate?
-If so, you can count on the Denver probate lawyers at Phillips & Blow, PC.
-We provide a thoughtful, comprehensive approach to our clients’ probate needs, especially when it comes to dealing with creditors in probate.
+If so, you can count on the Denver probate lawyers at Colorado Estate Matters, Ltd. We provide a thoughtful, comprehensive approach to our clients’ probate needs, especially when it comes to dealing with creditors in probate.

 We can discuss your estate planning needs and different options during our consultation.
 To schedule this meeting, call us at (303) 713-9147 or email us using the contact form at the top of this page.